John Speed

-Life

-Origins and early life
+Family and early life

-According to his daughter Sarah Blackmore, John Speed the chronologer was born in the Cheshire village of Farndon in c.
+According to his daughter Sarah Blackmore, John Speed was born in the Cheshire village of Farndon in c.
 1551/52.
 Various families of Speed dwelt in that neighbourhood, but John's relation to them is not precisely established.
 His father John Speed gained the freedom of the Company of Merchant Taylors of London in April 1556, and is supposed to be the same John Speed who married Elizabeth Cheynye at Christchurch, Newgate Street in the City of London in January 1555/56.
 From this it is inferred that Speed's birth-mother died during his infancy.

 By his own account, Speed followed in his father's mercantile business in London, and in 1580 he obtained the freedom of the Merchant Taylors' Company by patrimony.
 He had married Susanna (born c.
 1557/58), daughter of Thomas Draper of London, in 1571 or 1572, and began to raise a family.
 Most sources state that they had twelve sons and six daughters, of whom the most famous to reach maturity was John Speed, M.D., who studied at Merchant Taylors' School, London and St John's College, Oxford.
 It appears that the Speed family was fairly well-to-do.